Their final exam was an interview, which took place within the westside Tower, also known as 'T1' of the Hall of Brilliance.

 Gwen's cheeks turned a shade of salmon as a dozen pairs of eyes searched her face for answers.

-A semi-circle of space opened around Gwen, except for Mayuree, who seemed even more enamoured with her bluster.
+Soon, a semi-circle of space opened around Gwen, except for Mayuree, who seemed even more enamoured with her bluster.

 Gwen glared at Richard, who had a grin split from ear to ear.